Pennsylvania Congressional District 17

-• This is down from 230 bridges classified as structurally deficient in 2020.
+• This is up from 144 bridges classified as structurally deficient in 2021.

 County Year Built Daily Crossings Type of Bridge Location